openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 ## Adapter description and scope

 The Onboarding adapter is the process of minting internal tokens in exchange of a specific token at a fixed price.
 The tokens sent by a proposer are converted into a proposal that the community votes on.
 If it passes, the tokens are moved to the guild bank and internal tokens minted, otherwise the proposer can withdraw back his tokens.

 You can mint any internal tokens but it is usually to mint either SHARE or LOOT tokens.
+The onboarding process supports raw ether, and ERC20 tokens tributes.
+The ERC20 token must be allowed/supported by the Bank.

+In case of any failure during the `processProposal` step, the funds are returned to the applicant, and the minted shares burned if needed.

 ## Adapter workflow